 Even though dogs are now being considered omnivores, meaning meat and plant eaters, they definitely require most of their protein to come from meat sources.
 Depending on vegetables and beans is not enough to provide your dog with the energy and nutritional requirements they must have.

 Pros & Cons of Beans

 Your pet dog, in theory, can benefit from the high protein, fiber content and overall nutritional value of beans.
 This type of food is possibly a good supplement.

 One drawback to beans, besides the obvious gas issue, is it’s moist texture characteristic.
 If you aren’t able to maintain their oral hygiene, your pet dog will be more prone to developing cavities and other gum problems over the long term.

 General Benefits of Beans

-Green beans and black beans are both good sources of fiber and other vitamins and minerals as well.
-This type of vegetable contains high amounts of vitamin C, Vitamin K, and manganese just to name a few.
+Green beans and black beans among others are good sources of fiber, protein, vitamins and minerals.
+They offer high levels of vitamin C, vitamin K and manganese to name a few.

-Heavily spiced food can cause stomach problems, and the build-up from spices can even be toxic to dogs.
-Note that the basic ingredients in people food like onion and garlic are actually very harmful to dogs.
+Any heavily spiced foods can cause stomach problems.
+The build-up from those spices can even be toxic for dogs.
+Remember that some basic ingredients in human food, such as onions, are very harmful to dogs.

 Secure your dog’s health by providing the best K9-formulated diet which offers balanced nutrition.
 High quality dog food can easily be obtained from reputable pet supply stores so there’s no excuse.
 Beans just aren’t going to cut it.

 If you do occasionally feed your dog some beans, make sure that you limit their portions and only serve it to them cooked.
 Generally, raw vegetables are harder to digest.
 Your dog may experience stomach problems, in addition to terrible gas, because of the way it’s served.